Coleridge-Initiative-org/adrf-userdocs/docs/_source/onboarding/credentials.rst

 Password Policy
 ---------------
 Any password you set must meet the following requirements, based on NIST password complexity guidance:

 * 12 Characters
+* Cannot be the same as any of your previous 24 passwords
+* Passwords may not contain the user's Account Name value or Full Name value.
+Both checks are not case sensitive.

+And contains characters from at least three of the following categories:

 * 1 upper case letter
 * 1 lower case letter
 * 1 number
 * 1 special character
-* Cannot be the same as any of your previous 24 passwords
-* Passwords may not contain the user's Account Name value or Full Name value.
-Both checks are not case sensitive.

 Enter this same password twice and click the submit button.